aryak0512/custom-load-balancer/README.md

-# Custom Web server
+# Custom Load Balancer

-This is a pure Java implementation of a multithreaded web server written by me from scratch which can serve 10 concurrent requests.
-This project uses the socket programming Java API from the java.net package
+This is a pure Java implementation of a multithreaded Custom Load Balancer written by me from scratch which can serve 10 concurrent requests.
+The LB uses socket programming Java API & operates on the Round Robin algoritms by using a daemon thread that makes health checks using HTTP calls to instances on a fixed interval

 ## Demo